Skip to main content

 To help prepare for Advocacy Days, GCDD offers the following resources:

-Waivers: COMP/NOW Waivers provide necessary care services and support to individuals with intellectual and developmental disabilities.
-Currently, we have over 7,000 Georgians waiting for waivers.
-They play a crucial role in offering pathways to employment and financial stability.
-Waivers also give people with disabilities a change to fully participate in their communities.
+NOW/COMP waivers provide necessary care services and support to individuals with intellectual and developmental disabilities.
+Currently, there are over 7,800 Georgians waiting for waivers.
+Waivers play a crucial role in offering pathways to employment and financial stability.
+Waivers also give people with disabilities a chance to fully participate in their communities.